Plastic surgeons are warning parents of the risk of children being injured in accidents with home treadmills.

 “This is a growing problem, and our latest case was a boy who fell on a treadmill just last week and suffered friction burns as a result,” she said.

-David Stalker, chief executive officer for the Fitness Industry Association, said the research highlighted the need to be “health and safety savvy” with specialised fitness equipment.
+David Stalker, the chief executive officer for the Fitness Industry Association, said the research highlighted the need to be “health and safety savvy” with specialised fitness equipment.

 “All equipment should be purchased from a reputable supplier and careful consideration should be taken to ensure the appropriate safety features are in place,” he said.